AbduEhab/JavaFx-Game/README.md

 	- selecting the same character will result in the deselection of said character.

 - once game has loaded, you will be greeted with a 3 card tipping sound effect.
-	a.
-On the right side, you have your deck(towords your side), the enemy deck(towords the enemy side)
-		and the "End Turn" button (between both decks).
+	- On the right side, you have your deck(towords your side), the enemy deck(towords the enemy side) and the "End Turn" button (between both decks).
-	b.
-On the bottom, you have your own cards.
+	- On the bottom, you have your own cards.
-	c.
-On the left, you have your hero(towords your side) and the enemy hero(towords the enemy side).
+	- On the left, you have your hero(towords your side) and the enemy hero(towords the enemy side).
-	d.
-In the middle is the card fields, devided by a white line to difrentiate your field(south of the line) and the enemy field(north of the line).
+	- In the middle is the card fields, devided by a white line to difrentiate your field(south of the line) and the enemy field(north of the line).

 ## Card-type Explenation

 - `The Minion Card`:
-	a.
-The minion's name is on the top of the card.
+	- The minion's name is on the top of the card.
-	b.
-The minion' HP is directly beneath the name on the left.
+	- The minion' HP is directly beneath the name on the left.
 It has a green boarder that will change to yellow and red as its health depleats.
-	c.
-The attack value is in red and is placed right next to the HP.
+	- The attack value is in red and is placed right next to the HP.
-	d.
-The manacost of the minion is on the right of the attack value and has a cyan border.
+	- The manacost of the minion is on the right of the attack value and has a cyan border.
-	e.
-The third row diplayes if the minion is taunt, devine, or sleeping by the indicated letter.
+	- The third row diplayes if the minion is taunt, devine, or sleeping by the indicated letter.

 - `The Spell Card`:
-	a.
-Name Same as minion
+	- Name Same as minion
-	b.
-The Spell card only has a manacost bar.
+	- The Spell card only has a manacost bar.

 - `Hero`:
-	a.
-Name Same as minion
+	- Name Same as minion
-	b.
-Directly below that is the mana crystal that you have (Max 10).
+	- Directly below that is the mana crystal that you have (Max 10).
-	c.
-Even below that is the health of your hero which has a green boarder that changes color too.
+	- Even below that is the health of your hero which has a green boarder that changes color too.

 ## Gameplay